 When it comes to popularity, WhatsApp is the king.
 With over two billion users, it easily outpaces Telegram and Signal.
 In various parts of Europe, WhatsApp has even overtaken the use of SMS.
-On the other hand, WhatsApp has yet to make a dent in the U.S. where only one-third of Internet users have it downloaded.
+On the other hand, WhatsApp has yet to make a dent in the U.S., where only one-third of Internet users have downloaded it.

 WhatsApp’s ownership by Facebook leads to questions about its intentions with user data.
 Messages are sent with end-to-end encryption so that only your device and the recipient’s device can read them.
 The app backs up your messages, so if you switch devices, all of your data is available.

 WhatsApp has the best compatibility of the bunch.
-Available on Android, iOS, Windows, Mac and the Web, the only place WhatsApp doesn’t work by default is on Linux.
-However, third-party options do exist on Linux where there is unofficial support.
+Available on Android, iOS, Windows, Mac and the Web.
 Messages are available across all platforms, so you can start a message on your desktop app and pick it up on your phone.
-Support is available on more than forty language platforms around the world.
+Support is available on more than 40 language platforms around the world.

 Signal also offers Android, iOS, Windows, macOS and Linux support.
 There is no web-based platform, and plans to support one in the future have not been announced.
 The app adds support for seven languages.

-Telegram offers a hugely popular service called “Secret Chats.”
-These ensure someone cannot take a screenshot of the conversation and a message cannot be forwarded.
+Telegram offers a hugely popular service called “Secret Chats” that were alluded to earlier.
+These secret chats ensure someone cannot take a screenshot of the conversation and a message cannot be forwarded.
 Additionally, Telegram has a self-destruct timer for you to permanently remove messages.
 You can choose a time between one second and one week before a message disappears permanently.
+Telegram’s “bots” are one of the most unique aspects of the service and have proven to be wildly popular among users.

 Sending large files along with a variety of file types up to 1.5GB in size (pictures, video, documents, audio, zip files, etc.) is another huge plus for Telegram.
 Comparatively, WhatsApp’s limit for file transfers is only 100MB.
 Customization is another Telegram-specific feature.
 You can choose how the app opens links, choose dominant colors and more.